 Interest Rate Risk.
 The underlying investment companies in which the Free Market Fixed Income Fund invests purchase fixed income securities as part of their Principal Investment Strategies.
 During periods of rising interest rates, an underlying investment company's yield and the market value of the investment company's fixed-income securities will tend to be lower than prevailing market interest rates.
+Over the past several years, the U.S. Federal Reserve has maintained the level of interest rates at or near historic lows.
+However, more recently, interest rates have begun to increase as a result of action that has been taken by the Federal Reserve which has raised, and may continue to raise, interest rates.
 Periods of rising interest rates may result in decreased liquidity and increased volatility in the fixed income markets.
 In periods of falling interest rates, the underlying investment company's yield and the market value of the underlying investment company's fixed-income securities generally will tend to be higher than prevailing market interest rates.
 Prices of longer-term fixed income securities are typically more sensitive to changes in interest rates than prices of shorter-term fixed-income securities.
-Recent and any future declines in interest rate levels could cause an underlying investment company's earnings to fall below such underlying investment company's expense ratio, resulting in a negative yield and a decline in the underlying investment company's share price.
+Declines in interest rate levels could cause an underlying investment company's earnings to fall below such underlying investment company's expense ratio, resulting in a negative yield and a decline in the underlying investment company's share price.
 Certain countries and regulatory bodies may use negative interest rates as a monetary policy tool to encourage economic growth during periods of deflation.
 In a negative interest rate environment, debt instruments may trade at negative yields, which means the purchaser of the instrument may receive at maturity less than the total amount invested.